 Dr. Lindsey grew up in Strongsville and Parma Heights and graduated from the University of Findlay in 1997.
 As a classmate of Dr. Smith’s, she also graduated from The Ohio State University College of Veterinary Medicine in 2001.
 She joined the staff of Emerald Animal Hospital in January 2013.

 Dr. Lindsey’s special interests include dentistry, soft tissue surgery, weight management, skin and ear problems, the alleviation chronic pain, and feline medicine and behavior, particularly urinary problems in cats.

-Dr. Lindsey lives in Cleveland with her husband and three cats: Merlin, Wiley and Remy.
+Dr. Lindsey lives in Cleveland with her husband and her cat, Remy.
 She enjoys horseback riding, is an avid gardener, and is trying to develop her photography skills.

 Briana grew up with many different animals, from dogs and cats to horses, skunks, and alpacas.
-She attended many dog shows with her mom and their show dog, Buttons the briard.
+She attended many dog shows with her mom and their show dog, Buttons the Briard.
 When she was ten years old, she snuck into her parents’ bathroom with her miniature schnauzer, a pair of clippers, and a picture of a schnauzer for reference.
 She tried her hardest to get that dog to look like the one in the picture, and that was when she fell in love with grooming.
 It turned out better than expected, and mom was very impressed.
 She kept practicing and got her very first job at a grooming salon when she turned 18.
-The groomers there, including her current co-worker Sheila, helped her refine her skills.
-She has been a professional groomer for 6 years.
+She has been a professional groomer for 11 years.

 Pet owners from Parma, Parma Hts, North Royalton, Middleburg Hts, Brook Park, and Berea trust us with their pets.
 Our vets are very thorough, compassionate, and caring.